-- The audited consolidated financial statements of the NorCell Group as of and for the year ended December 31, 2012, as of and for the period July 12, 2011, to December 31, 2011, including the NCAC Group as from September 29, 2011.
-These accounts have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS") and audited by the NorCell Group's independent auditors, KPMG AB, as set forth in their audit report included elsewhere herein. - The audited consolidated financial statements of the NCAC Group as of and for the year ended December 31, 2010, which has been prepared in accordance with IFRS as adopted by the European Union and audited by the NCAC Group's independent auditors, KPMG AB, as set forth in their audit report included elsewhere herein. - The selected unaudited pro forma consolidated financial data for the year ended December 31, 2011, which has been derived by the mathematical addition of unaudited management accounts of the NCAC Group (1 January 28 September) and the audited financial statements of the NorCell Group (July 12 December 31). - The selected unaudited pro forma consolidated financial data for the year ended December 31, 2010, which has been derived from the audited consolidated financial statements of the NCAC Group.
+- The audited consolidated financial statements of the NorCell Group as of and for the year ended December 31, 2013 and 2012, and as of and for the period July 12, 2011, to December 31, 2011, including the NCAC Group as from September 29, 2011.
+These accounts have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS") and audited by the NorCell Group's independent auditors, KPMG AB, as set forth in their audit report included elsewhere herein. - The selected unaudited pro forma consolidated financial data for the year ended December 31, 2011, which has been derived by the mathematical addition of unaudited management accounts of the NCAC Group (January 1 September 28) and the audited financial statements of the NorCell Group (July 12 December 31).

 The NorCell Group and the NCAC Group present their financial statements in Swedish kronor.
-For certain information regarding rates of exchange between Swedish kronor and euros and Swedish kronor and U.S. dollars, see "-Exchange Rate Information".
+For certain information regarding rates of exchange between Swedish kronor and Euros and Swedish kronor and U.S. dollars, see "-Exchange Rate Information".